UKIP – A BRIEF HISTORY

 Troubled Times …… After the historic ‘Leave’ vote on 23rd June 2016, there was a widespread sense that UKIP had ‘done its job’.
 Many voters felt free to return to their historic party allegiances, lured by Labour and Conservative promises to respect the referendum result.
 After Nigel Farage stepped down as leader, the party was dogged by instability and infighting at the top, which short-term leaders Diane James and Paul Nuttall were unable to quell.

 In the May 2017 Local Elections, the party lost all but one of its gains in the May 2013 elections.
-However the party still retains nearly 500 Councillors in local government nationally.
 This was the forerunner to a poor performance in the June 2017 General Election, which being a ‘snap’ election, took everyone by surprise and put the smaller parties at a severe disadvantage.
 Faced with the most unfavourable of circumstances, UKIP fielded 376 candidates polling 589,000 votes, an average of 1,635 per candidate (3.25% average).
 UKIP’s vote was about one quarter of its 2015 GE result, but was roughly the same as in the 2010 General Election, before the pre-referendum ‘surge’.
 UKIP was the third party in 124 of 376 seats it contested.
-The party’s decision not to stand in key marginal seats probably saved the Conservatives from losing at least another 10 – 12 ‘Leave’ MPs, in which case Mrs May wouldn’t have had a government.

-After the disappointing election results, Paul Nuttall stood down as party leader.
+After the disappointing 2017 results, Paul Nuttall stood down as party leader.
 The subsequent leadership election was won by Henry Bolton OBE, a former army officer.
-Following revelations in the press about Henry Bolton’s personal conduct, the party’s NEC passed a unanimous vote of No Confidence in his leadership.
+Following revelations in the press about his personal conduct, the party’s NEC passed a unanimous vote of No Confidence in his leadership.
 On 17th February 2018, this was endorsed by 63% of the party’s members at an Extraordinary General Meeting held in Birmingham and Henry Bolton was removed as Leader.

 UKIP‘s prescription is about giving people and communities the tools to be self-reliant, and getting the over-mighty, over-intrusive ‘big state’ off their backs, so they can begin to take control, pay down their debts and take responsibility for their own lives.